Species of the Marvel Cinematic Universe: Flerken

 The Flerken, introduced in Captain Marvel, are stated to be alien creatures that completely resemble Earth's cats in appearance and behavior, but are shown to possess human-level intelligence.
 They have tentacles that come out of their mouths and can swallow up large objects and store them in pocket dimensions in their bellies.
 Flerken also have longevity.

 Goose is the Flerken that makes her appearance in Captain Marvel.
 She accompanies Carol Danvers and Nick Fury on their mission, where she demonstrates her abilities by defeating Kree soldiers and swallowing the Tesseract.
 Later, she stays with Fury.
+In The Marvels, Goose gives birth to numerous offsprings which help with the evacuation of the collapsing S.A.B.E.R. station.

 Frost Giants

-The Frost Giants, introduced in Thor, are a race of 10 ft. tall humanoid beings that inhabit the frozen, barren realm Jotunheim.
-They are ruled by Laufey, king of the Frost Giants, who is also Loki's true biological father.
+The Frost Giants (based on the Marvel Comics race Giants (Marvel Comics)), introduced in Thor, are a race of 10 ft. tall humanoid beings that inhabit the frozen, barren realm Jotunheim.
+They are ruled by Laufey, king of the Frost Giants, who is also Loki's biological father.
 Small and weak for a Frost Giant, Loki is abandoned by his father in a temple, and left to die.
-In 965 A.D., not long after the war between the Giants and the Asgardians, Loki is found by King Odin and raised as his son.
+In 965 A.D., shortly after the war between the Giants and the Asgardians, Loki is found by King Odin and raised as his son.

 After Thor, they also appear through Loki in the films The Avengers, Thor: The Dark World, Thor: Ragnarok, Avengers: Infinity War and Avengers: Endgame, as well as the Disney+ series Loki and What If...?.